-Students have the ne option of taking TA A (Teacher's Assistant) a s a semester class for credit in istead of a study hall.
-Students work on a daily y basis with teachers throughout the semester .
-Pre-approv al from the classi room teacher is re equired
+Students have the option of taking TA (Teacher's Assistant) as a semester class for credit instead of a study hall.
+Students work on a daily basis with teachers throughout the semester.
+Pre-approval from the classroom teacher is required.